aukilabs/posemesh/core/compute-node/README.md

 - `NOOP_SLEEP_SECS` (default `5`) — noop runner sleep duration.

 The SDK validates a 16-slot local publication limit: each direct route consumes one slot and each relay provider consumes one slot.
-A Posemesh dataset reference expands every confirmed provider into its TCP and WSS circuit addresses, so the serialized reference may contain up to 19 addresses: 13 direct addresses plus three provider pairs.
-Relay retry, recovery, and cleanup timing are SDK facade implementation details rather than Posemesh configuration.
+Relay retry, recovery and cleanup timing are SDK facade implementation details.

 ### Robot relay readiness and shutdown

 `disabled` never creates a relay booking.
-When P2P serving is enabled in this mode, operators must supply explicit listen and advertised direct routes and accept that an immutable direct-only reference cannot be repaired if the route is private, stale, blackholed, or later becomes unreachable.
+When P2P serving is enabled in this mode, operators must supply explicit listen and advertised direct routes that remote peers can reach.

 `auto` and `always` both ask the SDK facade for relay-ready operation.
 The Robot does not begin its normal peer work until at least one eligible relay is confirmed.
-The two values are retained as compatible configuration spellings;
+The two values are retained as compatible configuration spellings.
-they no longer select different lifecycle behavior.

-`AUKI_P2P_RELAY_COUNT` is desired redundancy, not a quorum.
+`AUKI_P2P_RELAY_COUNT` is desired redundancy.
 One confirmed relay is enough for the facade to become ready when more were requested; missing or recovering siblings continue in the background.
-Each immutable reference snapshots its explicit direct routes plus both the TCP and WSS circuit routes for every confirmed, dataset-limit-eligible provider available at that commit.
-Native Compute fetches prefer direct and TCP routes; the paired WSS route is published for browser-capable consumers.
-A provider confirmed later appears only in future references and does not rewrite an existing reference.
+Applications read confirmed routes from the SDK protocol context when publishing their own references.

-Graceful Robot shutdown first stops new dataset registrations and waits for published references and active transfers to drain.
-It then awaits `AukiPeer::shutdown`, which fences protocol work, drains relay reservations, requests DMS booking deletion, stops authority, and leaves the Domain.
-Forced process termination cannot complete that sequence and may break published references.
-A persistent P2P key lets a later process prove the same Peer ID, but it does not reconstruct prior in-memory dataset registrations.
+Graceful Robot shutdown stops task polling and lets the active task finish, then stops the authority-renewal driver and awaits `AukiPeer::shutdown`.
+The SDK fences protocol work, drains relay reservations, requests DMS booking deletion, stops authority, and leaves the Domain.
+A second shutdown signal interrupts an active task.
+Application protocols own any additional retention requirements.
 Exactly one live process may own a given P2P private key at a time.

 Generate a dedicated Ed25519 identity without printing the private key: